 Correcting a sector driving inequity

-The dominant business model of business for over half a century, and what the executives of the food sector have been rewarded for, is internalising benefits provided to society into business revenue and externalising business costs to society.
+The dominant business model for over half a century, and what the executives of the food sector have been rewarded for, is internalising benefits provided to society into business revenue and externalising business costs to society.
 The food system acts akin to a Carnot engine pumping out impact as capital flows from poorer to richer stocks.
 The differential in this engine has been increasing, the most impactful commodities and services are mostly those with higher value and with the highest potential for value-add in processing and retail in advanced economies.

 The food sector is now the most impactful sector on environment and health on the planet.
 The clearest evidence of the distance between power and impact in the food system is that direct risks to the market have not been sufficient to prevent this.
 Climate change impacts will ramp up in the future, noncommunicable diseases occur decades away from the point of consumption and market transaction, and many aspects of these impacts and others occur in the marginalised workers and consumers of the world.
 Impacts accumulating temporally, or demographically through inequity, at a distance from the power to correct them has produced a dangerous lack of feedback.